ti-cortex-m4/demo-java-completablefuture/doc/article.md

-*   if a method name has fragment “then“, then the new stage is started after completion of a single previous stage
+*   if a method name has fragment “then“, then the new stage starts after completion of a single previous stage
-*   if a method name has fragment “either“, then the new stage is started after completion of the first of two previous stages
+*   if a method name has fragment “either“, then the new stage starts after completion of the first of two previous stages
-*   if a method name has fragment “both“, then the new stage is started after completion of both of two previous stages
+*   if a method name has fragment “both“, then the new stage starts after completion of both of two previous stages

 The second naming pattern explains _what computations perform the new stage_: